cobalt-org/cobalt-org.github.io/docs/config.md

 `base_url`    | String | The root for the site.
 This is used in making paths absolute for RSS as well as in Liquid (`{% raw %}{{ site.base_url }}{% endraw %}/docs`).
 `data`        | Object | Values made available via the `{%raw%}{{ site.data }}{%endraw%}` variable.

-In addition to change the defaults through cli options cobalt allows to specify a config file (_cobalt.yml per default) where you can write these configurations in.
+In addition to changing the defaults through CLI arguments/flags, Cobalt allows to specify a config file (default: [`_cobalt.yml`](/docs/directory)) where you can store such settings.

 ### Pages and Posts